LeviticusMB/bestest_markdown_editor/README.md

 This plugin supercharges Redmine's Markdown editor using [EasyMDE](https://github.com/Ionaru/easy-markdown-editor/) (a fork of [SimpleMDE](https://github.com/sparksuite/simplemde-markdown-editor)).

+For new Redmine instance just configure to use markdown in [Redmine Application Settings](http://www.redmine.org/projects/redmine/wiki/RedmineSettings#Text-formatting).

 Not yet using Markdown in Redmine?
 You should [migrate](https://github.com/Ecodev/redmine_convert_textile_to_markown), because you *need* this plugin.
 Just look at the screenshot below!

 ![Bestest Markdown Editor screenshot](README.1.png)